 - Green, purple and yellow sugars

 - 1. In a large bowl, dissolve yeast in warm water.
-Add 1/2 cup sugar, butter, milk, egg yolks, salt, lemon peel, nutmeg and 2 cups flour.
+Add 1/2 cup sugar, butter, milk, egg yolks, salt, lemon zest, nutmeg and 2 cups flour.
 Beat until smooth.
 Stir in enough remaining flour to form a soft dough (dough will be sticky).

 - 2. Turn onto a floured surface; knead until smooth and elastic, about 6-8 minutes.
 Place in a greased bowl, turning once to grease the top.
 Cover and let rise in a warm place until doubled, about 1 hour.